 Fenton House Gardens

-A little-known green space in Hampstead, this historic walled garden in the grounds of Fenton Palace surrounds the 17th century mansion which was bequeathed to the National Trust by its last owner Lady Binning.
-Visit to discover three levels of walkways which take you through formal lawns, a rose sunken garden, a 300-year old orchard, a kitchen garden and herbaceous borders.
+A little-known green space in Hampstead, this historic walled garden in the grounds of Fenton House surrounds the 17th-century mansion, which was bequeathed to the National Trust by its last owner Lady Binning.
+Visit to discover three levels of walkways which take you through formal lawns, a sunken rose garden, a 300-year-old orchard, a kitchen garden and herbaceous borders.
 The tiered terraces are filled with seasonal plants selected by the estate’s gardeners and overseen by gardener-in-charge Andrew Darragh.
-June to July is the prime season for roses as well as exotic plants such as banana plants, cannas and echiums and artichokes.
+June to July is the prime season for roses, as well as exotic species such as banana plants, cannas, echiums and artichokes.

-Entry is available through pre-booked tickets Friday to Sunday; nationaltrust.org.uk
+Entry is available through pre-booked tickets Friday to Sunday, from £7 for adults